Understanding the New World of Inbound Sales & the Effect it Has on Modern Sales Teams

 For many companies, inbound sales leads are generated almost exclusively by inbound marketing activities.
 This means that if a business wants to hit their desired revenue targets, sales and marketing have to be working in sync as a cohesive unit.
 When there are discrepancies between the two departments, it can lead to a breakdown.
 For example, take a common problem we see in lots of companies – their marketing campaigns generate a healthy number of leads, but the sales department closes fewer leads than expected.
 At first glance, this appears to be a problem with the sales team – but what if the leads generated by marketing activities aren’t up to the level of quality the salespeople were expecting?

 Problems like these are impossible to solve without a tight link between sales and marketing departments.
+In fact, the significant need today for a strong relationship between sales and marketing has led to the emergence of a new system for aligning sales and marketing, known as ‘smarketing.’

 An Introduction to the System Known as Smarketing